microsoft/WhatTheHack/000-HowToHack/WTH-HowToAuthorAHack.md

 - Provide a brief overview of concepts needed to complete the challenge
 - Provide "reference" slides that you might not present, but will have on hand if attendees need additional guidance
 - Provide a slide with the challenge description that can be displayed when attendees are working on that challenge
-- **GF NOTE** `I want to remove this bullet, there is to be no guidance on post challenge stuff, if anything we should discourage it.
-Remember 'do not be beholden to the clock'?
-We have to account for slow tables vs. fast tables`
-  - Review of each challenge’s solution to be presented after challenge completion

 We have more guidance on how and when to deliver mini presentation lectures for your challenges during your event in the [How To Host a What The Hack](WTH-HowToHostAHack.md) guide.